zdravkov/kendo-docs/api/wrappers/jsp/sparkline/seriesdefaults.md

 ### stack `boolean`

-A value indicating if the series should be stacked.
+A boolean value indicating if the series should be stacked.
+Further configuration is available via [kendo:sparkline-seriesDefaults-stack](#kendo-sparkline-seriesDefaults-stack).

 #### Example
     <kendo:sparkline-seriesDefaults stack="stack">